UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 #### Can you give me advice on what hardware to buy?

 Yes, we’d be happy to discuss this with you.
-Please contact [mailto:rits@ucl.ac.uk rits@ucl.ac.uk]
+Please contact [rits@ucl.ac.uk](mailto:rits@ucl.ac.uk).
+Please note that this is not the same address used for support requests.

 #### What type of nodes can we purchase?
 We currently have three types of node in Myriad, which are well tested and work reliably.
 These are: